Skip to content

 πŸ¦Έβ€β™€οΈ Heat Recovery Optimization (HERO)

 The heat recovery optimization determines the most efficient temperature which can be used to heat or cool a building.
+At the same time, the HERO keeps the building temperature within the comfortable range.
 It is recommended for AHUs whose heat recovery is not fully utilized in winter or where heating and cooling appear in the same period and are counterproductive.

 Best Practices